-During the last decades the challenging idea of building NL interfaces for manmachine communication has led to numerous approaches, different research prototypes and industrial systems.
+The challenging idea of building NL interfaces for man-machine communication has led to numerous approaches, different research prototypes and industrial systems during the last decades.
 The early examples of NL interfaces to databases appeared in the 70's, with LUNAR as an English querying system, when important problems like weight of English interrogative pronouns (each, every) and scope of question quantifiers were investigated for the first time.
-The most recent systems are already integrated in industrial applications, like EnglishQuery which is embedded in MicroSoft SQL Server 2000 and advertised as the top NL interface to databases.
+The most recent systems are already integrated in industrial applications, like EnglishQuery which is embedded in MicroSoft SQL Server 2000 and advertized as the top NL interface to databases.
 It deals with plurals and successfully processes large classes of positive questions with relatively complex but syntactically unambiguous sentence structure.
 However, EnglishQuery does not demonstrate particular intelligence in treating quantifiers and behaves inadequately even in simple cases of negative sentences.
 So we pessimistically conclude that the NL processing field did not progress significantly with the treatment of negation and quantifiers during the last twenty years.

-Negation is a rather problematic language phenomenon which might be unclear or ambiguously interpreted by human beings.
+In general, the negation is a rather problematic language phenomenon which might be unclear or ambiguously interpreted by human beings.
 From computational perspective, processing negative sentences is almost impossible even for such relatively simple systems for NL understanding, like NL interfaces to databases, where the input consists of quite short text (one interrogative sentence).
 There are at least two reasons why processing negation is so difficult:

-- The system has to determine which is the negated sentence phrase (i.e. to decide about the scope); moreover negation scope often overlaps with the scope of the quantifiers and tense operators; - Negating a sentence phrase means semantic negation of event, object, quality, location, manner, context and so on.
-The semantic analyzer has to interpret the negation in the proper way, in principle by application of some prover.
-This interpretation requires: - (a) detailed knowledge models of the closed world, and - (b) non-trivial AI proving techniques which are either undecidable or quite ineffective to apply; the implementation of such provers requires too much efforts and they still do not exist practically.
+- The system has to determine which is the negated sentence phrase (i.e. to decide about the scope); moreover negation scope often overlaps with the scope of the generalized quantifiers and tense operators; - Negating a sentence phrase means semantic negation of an event, an object, quality, location, manner, context and so on.
+The semantic analyzer has to perform semantic interpretation (in principle by application of some prover) of the negation in the proper way.
+But we know that such interpretation requires: - (a) detailed knowledge models of the closed world and - (b) non-trivial AI proving techniques which are either undecidable or quite ineffective to apply; the implementation of such provers requires too much efforts and they still do not exist practically.